 Explore the immense beauty of the upper snowfield of the Haupapa/Tasman Glacier, this is where its 23 kilometre journey begins.
-As you fly in to 2200 metres (7200 ft.) aboard either a helicopter or ski plane, marvel at the rock and ice debris transform to glistening white.
+As you fly in to 2200 metres (7200 ft.) aboard your ski plane, marvel at the rock and ice debris transform to glistening white.
 Get ready to explore the glacier by walking, hiking and snowshoeing, you may even see an iceberg in the glacier lake!

 All Glacier Exploring Equipment Included

-If you have never tried snowshoeing in NZ now is the time to give it a go, snowshoeing is a great way to confidently make your way across snow covered terrain.
-Once on the glacier we will provide you with snowshoes or crampons, adjustable walking poles, harnesses and any additional equipment you may need.
-After your gear is fitted you are ready to explore the ice formations in this ever-changing environment; you’re in the heart and birthplace of New Zealand mountaineering.
+If you have never tried snowshoeing in NZ, now is the time to give it a go.
+Snowshoeing is a great way to confidently make your way across snow covered terrain.
+Once on the glacier, we will provide you with snowshoes, adjustable walking poles, harnesses and any additional equipment you may need.
+After your gear is fitted, you are ready to explore the ice formations in this ever-changing environment; you’re in the heart and birthplace of New Zealand mountaineering.

-Tasman Glacier Heli Hike – An Experience You Will Remember
+Tasman Glacier Hike – An Experience You Will Remember

 Your flight home tracks down the eastern side of New Zealand’s highest mountain, Aoraki/Mt Cook and the stunning Hochstetter icefall.
 You’ll return home with incredible memories of your Tasman Glacier hike in this vast mountain landscape.